 Encoding

 Choose between "ISO-8859-1" and "UTF-8".
 This is the character encoding of texts in the file.
-UTF-8 is available only when Condes is running in Unicode mode, and is recommended, as this encoding can handle the 16-bit character values used by the Unicode standard.
+UTF-8 is recommended.
 ISO-8859-1 is the standard Windows character set, and files using this encoding may depend on the character set used on the computer that is used to generate the file.

 Canvas (for control co-ordinates)